 \section{Introduction}

-Intelligent Transportations Systems (ITS) \cite{1} have been actively pursued to improve the safety and convenience of driving and reduce the environmental impact.
+Intelligent transportation systems (ITS) \cite{1} have been actively pursued to improve the safety and convenience of driving and reduce the environmental impact.

-Vehicle Ad-Hoc Networks (VANETs), which are formed by inter-vehicle communication, are essential for various applications in ITS.
+Vehicle ad-hoc networks (VANETs), made possible by inter-vehicle communication, are essential for various applications in ITS.

-In VANETs, Ad-Hoc communication is achieved between vehicles equipped with wireless communication devices enabling the construction of flexible networks.
+In VANETs, ad-hoc communication is achieved between vehicles equipped with wireless communication devices, enabling the construction of flexible networks.

-When VANETs are deployed in urban environments, fast node mobility, heterogeneity, and the presence of buildings need to be considered in the performance evaluation.
-A wide variety of routing protocols has been proposed to meet various needs \cite{2}.
+When VANETs are deployed in urban environments, fast node mobility, heterogeneity, and the presence of buildings must be considered in the performance evaluation.
+A wide variety of routing protocols have been proposed to meet various requirements \cite{2}.

-The existing routing protocols in VANETs can be classified into two categories: Topology-based routing protocols and geographic routing protocols.
-Topology-based routing protocols \cite{3,4,5} duse the network links information to forward packets.
+The existing routing protocols in VANETs can be classified into two categories: topology-based routing protocols and geographic routing protocols.
+Topology-based routing protocols \cite{3,4,5} use network link information to forward packets.

-Additionally, these routing protocols are not suitable for VANETs because they cannot support fast node movement.
-On the other hand, geographic routing protocols \cite{6,7,8,9,10,11,12,13,14,15} can forward packets based on the neighboring nodes' location information and the destination node location.
+Additionally, these routing protocols are not suitable for VANETs because they cannot support fast node movements.
+In contrast, geographic routing protocols \cite{6,7,8,9,10,11,12,13,14,15} can forward packets based on the location information of neighboring nodes and destination node location.

-In this kind of routing protocols, nodes do not need to maintain established routes as in conventional mobile Ad-Hoc network routing protocols.
+In this type of routing protocol, nodes do not need to maintain established routes, as in conventional mobile ad hoc network routing protocols.

 Therefore, the geographic routing protocol can cope with topology changes with a small number of packets.

-Greedy forwarding is one of the most used packet forwarding methods in geographic routing protocols.
+Greedy forwarding is one of the most widely used packet forwarding methods for geographic routing protocols.

-However, in an actual urban environment, the drop rate of packets may increase due to shadowing and degradation of signal strength over distance.
+However, in an actual urban environment, the drop rate of packets may increase because of shadowing and degradation of signal strength over a distance.
 This increases the possibility of packet retransmission, resulting in increased overhead and end-to-end delay.

-In contrast to these methods, opportunistic routing protocols have been attracting attention \cite{16}.
+Opportunistic routing protocols have attracted attention in contrast to these methods \cite{16}.

-The main difference between opportunistic routing protocols and conventional routing schemes is that opportunistic routing protocols do not use a fixed route, but allow nodes that receive packets to decide whether or not to forward them.
+The main difference between opportunistic routing protocols and conventional routing schemes is that opportunistic routing protocols do not use a fixed route, but allow nodes that receive packets to decide whether to forward them.

-This can increase the chance of receiving packets and consequently achieve better performance than conventional routing schemes.
+This can increase the chance of receiving packets and, consequently, achieve better performance compared with conventional routing schemes.

-However, most of the existing originally opportunistic routing protocols are not designed for urban environments, therefore their performance evaluation does not take into account the effect of shadowing fading caused by buildings and may result in an overestimating of the communication performance.
+However, most of the existing originally opportunistic routing protocols are not designed for urban environments; therefore, their performance evaluation does not take into account the effect of shadowing and fading caused by buildings, which may result in an overestimation of the communication performance.

-In fact, it has been demonstrated that buildings attenuate the radio wave of 802.11p channels, and that the data transmission is limited alongside the road\cite{17}.
+In fact, it has been demonstrated that buildings attenuate the radio wave of 802.11p channels, and that data transmission is limited along the road\cite{17}.

-In this study, we evaluate the Link State aware Geographic Opportunistic
+In this study, we evaluate the link state aware geographic opportunistic (LSGO)

-routing protocol for VANETs (LSGO) \cite{18}, using an obstacle shadowing model \cite{20}.
+routing protocol for VANETs \cite{18}, using an obstacle shadowing model \cite{20}.

-Our evaluations tested LSGO under the obstacle shadowing model \cite{20} using the ns-3 network simulator \cite{19}.
+Our evaluations tested the LSGO under the obstacle shadowing model \cite{20} using the ns-3 network simulator \cite{19}.

 We also tested the protocol performance when shadowing is not considered.

-Additionally, we proposed a new routing protocol called Shadowing fading based Intersection Geographic Opportunistic routing protocol (SIGO) to improve the communication performance in shadowing environments.
+Additionally, we proposed a new routing protocol called the shadowing-fading-based intersection geographic opportunistic (SIGO) routing protocol to improve the communication performance in shadowing environments.

-In the SIGO protocol, We consider the distance to the destination node and the expected transmission probability.
-Furthermore, SIGO considers whether a node is close to a street intersection node when selecting relay nodes.
+In the SIGO protocol, we consider the distance to the destination node and the expected transmission probability.
+Furthermore, SIGO considers whether a node is close to a street intersection node when selecting the relay nodes.

 Our evaluations demonstrated the effectiveness of the proposed method in a simulation environment.